azuregomez/monitoring/README.md

 <li>Alert when a VM has low disk space.
 Less that 10% Available.
 Filtered by Subscription and Resource Group.
 <li>Alert when a VM is down, the agent is not reporting, or is generally unhealthy for a period of 5 minutes.
 Filtered by Subscription and Resource Group.
 </ol>
+The alerts must exclude a list of VMs that are under a maintenance window.
+For this purpose, we will have a list of VM Names in a blob with 1 VM Name per line.
+The blob is mainenance.txt.
 The solution requires to have the VMs enrolled to a Log Analytics workspace and leverages the query capabilities of Azure Monitor Logs (aka Log Analytics). <br/>
 https://docs.microsoft.com/en-us/azure/azure-monitor/log-query/logs-structure